I've upgraded my imaging capabilities with a CMOS camera with the ability to cool the sensor.

 Filter= IDAS NBZ narrow band filter

 It constitutes the visible portions of the Cygnus Loop, a supernova remnant, many portions of which have acquired their own individual names and catalogue identifiers.
-The source supernova was a star 20 times more massive than the Sun, which exploded around 8,000 years ago.
-The remnants have since expanded to cover an area of the sky roughly 3 degrees in diameter (about 6 times the diameter, or 36 times the area, of the full Moon).
-The distance to the nebula is not precisely known, but Far Ultraviolet Spectroscopic Explorer (FUSE) data supports a distance of about 1,470 light-years.
+The source supernova was a star 20 times more massive than the Sun which exploded between 10,000 and 20,000 years ago.
+At the time of the explosion, the supernova would have appeared brighter than Venus in the sky, and visible in the daytime.
+The remnants have since expanded to cover an area of the sky roughly 3 degrees in diameter (about 6 times the diameter, and 36 times the area, of the full Moon).
+While previous distance estimates have ranged from 1200 to 5800light-years, a recent determination of 2400 light-years is based on direct astrometric measurements.
+(The distance estimates affect also the estimates of size and age.)
+Wikipedia

 Imaging Data: